Shahram Amiri: Iran's response to disappearance

 We first have to see what has not happened in these two years and then we will determine if he's a hero or not.
 Iran must determine if his claims about being kidnapped were correct or not.

 The Associated Press also reported American officials saying he has been paid $5 million for "significant original information."

 According to the Saudi newspaper Asharq Al-Awsat, Mottaki made a formal complaint to U.N.
 Secretary-General Ban Ki-moon about "the disappearances of Amiri and three other Iranians in recent years, some of whom they feared may have provided nuclear information to the West."
 One of these was Ali Reza Asgari, a former deputy defense minister and Revolutionary Guards general who vanished in Turkey in 2007, and may have defected to the US according to "subsequent press reports".
 According to The Sunday Telegraph, both Asgari and Amiri were part of a CIA defection program against Iran called "the Brain Drain", which began in 2005.

 On 30 March 2010, ABC News reported that Amiri was initially approached via an intermediary, agreeing to defect in a "long-planned CIA operation" and was then living in the United States.

 Son's letters

 Having fled Iran, Amiri surfaced a few months later in the United States, was thoroughly debriefed, got $5 million, a new identity, and a new home in Arizona.
-On 13 July 2010, after a year in America, Amiri changed his mind and decided to go back to Iran having received several letters form his 7 year old son Amir Hussein pleading him to return home and visit the family.
+On 13 July 2010, after a year in America, Amiri changed his mind and decided to go back to Iran having received several letters from his 7-year-old son Amir Hussein pleading him to return home and visit the family.
 His son's tearful letters were used by the Iranian officials to lure Amiri back to Iran where he was later executed.